 Deputy Director, Center for the Study of Traumatic Stress

-Professor, Psychiatry and Military & Emergency Medicine
+Professor, Departments of Psychiatry and Military & Emergency Medicine

 Vice Chair, Department of Psychiatry